ActiveAuth/ActiveAuth-WordPress/README.md

 From "Enable2FA" you can Enable/Disable globaly ActiveAuth plugin.
 IMPORTANT To turn on ActiveAuth you must check this options.
 </p>

-You are ready for using ActiveAuths's two-factor authentication.
+From Settings->Active Auth you have access to the plugin settings You are ready for using ActiveAuths's two-factor authentication.